-We derive a tractable modification of SI\ contagion models that reflects the Nash equilibrium in a game by susceptible individuals who can exert costly vigilance - by meeting less, or more carefully.
+But by assuming a constant transmission rate, not varying in the community risks, this model is the same for people as for animals.
+We derive a tractable modification of SI\ contagion models that also captures rational avoidance by humans.
+The transmission rate in every period reflects the Nash equilibrium in a game by susceptible individuals who can exert costly vigilance - by meeting less, or more carefully.
 Greater vigilance "filters out" more infections, but with diminishing returns.
 We then venture that everyone minimizes the sum of vigilance costs and expected disease losses.
-In this risk-compensation setting, positive vigilance balances expected marginal benefits and costs.
-For low prevalence, zero vigilance is optimal, and SIR dynamics emerge.
+In this risk-compensation setting, positive vigilance is optimal, and SIR dynamics emerge.
 Above a threshold, a more prevalent or lethal disease elicits greater vigilance.
 This game has a unique Nash equilibrium vigilance.